nielsbasjes/yauaa/documentation/content/_index.md

   - Updated docker based environment to Ubuntu 22.04 LTS
   - The Quarkus example can now also be built into a native executable
   - Workaround Multi Release jar and maven-shade-plugin with relocation.

-### Version 7.15.0
-- New/improved detections
-    - Full list of documented Yandex robots.
-    - Extra noise filter of unwanted extra fields
-    - Detect device and OS with WhatsApp
-- Build:
-    - Improve plugin and dependency version management
-    - Reproducible builds
-        - Pin build timezone to UTC
-        - Test script to verify reproducibility

-### Version 7.14.1
-- Build:
-  - Reproducible builds
-  - Update Snakeyaml to fix CVE

-### Version 7.14.0
-- New/improved detections
-  - Alamofire/macOS Catalyst, Alamofire is NOT a LayoutEngine
-- Build:
-  - Pubish SBOM
-  - Reproducible builds
-- Analyzer
-  - Workaround for resource loading problems works with dropTests

-### Version 7.13.0
-- Analyzer:
-  - Adding VFS support back in.
-- New/improved detections
-  - Extra noise filter of unwanted extra fields
-  - Handle a new form of iOS apps.

 ---
 ## Regarding the recent Log4J2 issues